MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/mya-notifications.md

 ### What types of MyAnalytics nudges will I see?

-MyAnalytics nudges can help you in various ways:
+The following are a few of the MyAnalytics nudges you might see.

 ### Get more time to focus